Flagsmith/flagsmith/docs/docs/clients/client-side/android.md

 - `enableAnalytics` Enable analytics - default true.
 Disable this if you'd like to avoid the use of Context
 - `analyticsFlushPeriod` The period in seconds between attempts by the Flagsmith SDK to push analytic events to the server
+- `enableRealtimeUpdates` Enable the SDK to receive updates to features in real time while the app is running
+- `defaultFlags` Provide default flags the the SDK to ensure values are availble when no network connection can be made
+- `cacheConfig` Disabled by default, but when enabled will allow Flagsmith to fall back to cached values when no network connection can be made
+- `request / read / writeTimeoutSeconds` Fine-grained control of the HTTP timeouts used inside the Flagsmith SDK

 ## Flags